 To date, HIQA has undertaken three investigations into the quality and safety of services in hospitals operated or funded by the HSE.
-You can read the original reports and reviews on the HIQA website at the following links:

 Each of these reports is informed by the experience of patients and families.
 We recognise the courage of these individuals in bringing forward their concerns publicly and thank them for this.
 We would like to apologise to the patients and families whose experiences of care provided by the HSE led to these investigations.
 As is evident from the progress reports published today, the concerns they voiced and subsequent investigation by HIQA is helping to drive quality improvement for the benefit of other patients and families who use our services.

 These improvements will ensure that everyone feels safe in our care and are confident that the services they receive will offer them the best possible outcome.